-In 2013, Bob Kerr took a Kromek GR1 gamma ray radioisotope detector on his expedition to Everest Base Camp (North Base Camp in Tibet at 5,150 metres) to measure the background radiation at various altitudes.
+When Bob Kerr went on his expedition to Everest Base Camp (North Base Camp in Tibet at 5,150 metres) to measure the background radiation at various altitudes, he took a Kromek GR1 gamma ray radioisotope detector.
 His intention was to progress radiation protection science by making measurements of cosmic radiation doses received on the whole trip to Everest.

 You need a light accurate detector if you are climbing